-While saving money is the first step of your financial planning, investing it is what will ultimately help your money sustain the turmoils of rainy days.
+Saving money, especially for those with low incomes, is the first step of your financial planning and investing them will ultimately help your money sustain the turmoils of rainy days.

 We all require financial security but it all eventually boils down to your income levels and your willingness to actively seek savings and investment plans.
 If you live paycheck-to-paycheck, there would hardly be anything left to put towards investments.

 Some people struggle with a lack of financial planning despite a good income level, others’ don’t find their income sufficient enough to bring in any major changes in their financial health!

 Well, both situations are difficult to deal with.
 However, in the former case, good guidance can successfully elevate the financial lifestyle, whereas, the latter case requires more extensive steps and practices.